[Skip to Content]

 • Classes are individualized and taught in a self-paced, small class format to meet the specific needs of each student.

-• ELL students must have CLB 5 or higher in reading and writing to participate in LBS.
+• ELL students must have CLB 5 or higher in reading and writing to participate in Get SET.

 Supports Offered